NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 Alternate runtimes

-.
-However, you can opt to use other runtimes that implements the containerd shim API.
-When you ran sudo nvidia-ctk runtime configure --runtime=docker
+The default Docker runtime is runc.
+However, you can opt to use other runtimes that implement the containerd shim API.
+When you ran sudo nvidia-ctk runtime configure --runtime=docker earlier, you added an entry in /etc/docker/daemon.json, which should look like the following:

 1